apache/parquet-format/CONTRIBUTING.md

 features may be backported to previous major versions of the specification and released as a new minor version.

-The Parquet Format versioning follows [SemVer](http://semver.org/) from release 3.0 onwards.
 Every forward incompatible change added to the specification requires a major version bump (e.g. new encodings, new compression algorithms, new page layouts, structural changes to the footer, etc).
-Forward compatible changes (e.g. new logical types and sort orders) will be released as minor version changes.
+Forward compatible changes (e.g. new logical types and sort orders) are as released as minor version changes.

-Versions 2.x.x did not follow SemVer.
+Versions 2.x.x did not follow this versioning, both forward incompatible changes and forward compatible changes where released with minor version bumps.

 ### Compatibility and Feature Enablement